Black Knight (rocket): Firings

-During 1957, the first test run of the Black Knight rocket was performed at High Down on the Isle of Wight.
+During 1957, the first test launch of the Black Knight rocket was performed at High Down on the Isle of Wight.
 In September 1958, the second test launch was performed, this being the first to use the dedicated launch facility at the Woomera Test Range, Australia; the majority of Black Knight launches were performed from Woomera, leading to the launchers being constructed in the UK and then transported to Australia.

-The first two launch vehicles were used as 'proving rounds': launches which lacked separating re-entry heads, in order to test and validate the design of the rocket itself.
-The first launch ended in an unexpected high altitude explosion after 90% of the fuel had been consumed, which investigation showed to be caused by a fault in the self destruct electrics.
+The first two launch vehicles were used as 'proving rounds' - that is, launches which lacked any payload in order to test and validate the design of the rocket itself.
 The third launch of the Black Knight was the first to carry an actual payload in the form of a re-entry vehicle, which was present for the purpose of testing the properties of the re-entry body's chosen design.
 All the re-entry firings deliberately took place on clear moonless nights, so that the luminous wake of the re-entry body could be observed photographically.

 Further firings with different heads showed up some unusual phenomena, and further tests under the code names Gaslight and Dazzle were carried out in conjunction with the United States.
 A variety of heads were flown in these tests, including a plain copper sphere and a silica sphere.
 Heads composed of a composite asbestos-based material known as Durestos were also flown, and later tests finalised on a cone-shaped head re-entering pointed-end first, as used on many subsequent missile RVs.

 A total of 25 Black Knight launch vehicles were constructed at a cost of just over £40,000 each.
 A single rocket (BK02) was used for ground testing.
 One (BK11) was expended as part of the European Launcher Development Organisation (ELDO) initiative as an investigation of range facilities.
-The majority, 21, were fired as part of re-entry experiments; if they had been used as launch vehicles for satellites, all bar seven would have successfully attained orbit.
-The remaining two rockets (BK02 and BK22) were preserved and are now kept on static display in museums in Edinburgh and Liverpool.
+The majority, 21, were fired as part of re-entry experiments; if they had been used as launch vehicles for satellites, the majority of these firing would have been successfully attained orbit.

-All launches of the Black Knight were successful and there were no major failures.
+All launches of the Black Knight were successful and there were no major failures experienced during any.
 Authors Robin Paine and Roger Syms summarised this achievement as: "Altogether, 22 successful launches were made without a single failure - a remarkable record without parallel in ballistics rocket development.

 Survivors

+Three Black Knight rockets were preserved and are now kept on static display in museums.